 Like most accounting standards, CECL has different effective dates based on the type of reporting entity.
-Public business entities that file financial statements with the Security and Exchange Commission will have to comply by 2020, non-SEC registered companies must comply by 2021 and non-public entity banks have until 2022 to adopt the new standard.
+Public business entities that file financial statements with the Security and Exchange Commission will have to comply by 2020, non-public entity banks must comply by 2022 and non-SEC registered companies have until 2023 to adopt the new standard.

 How can we help:

 Complying with CECL may require you to gather, store and calculate more data than before.
 Experian can help you comply with CECL guidelines including data needs, consulting and loan loss calculation.
 Experian industry experts will help update your current strategies and establish an appropriate timeline to meet compliance dates.